SiddhantOjha17/Spotlight/README.md

 # Spotlight

 ## Overview
-This project is a Multi-Agent System developed using CrewAI for face recognition and video processing.
+This project is a Conversational Multi-Agent System developed using CrewAI for face recognition and video processing.
 The system is designed to enable automated and intelligent media analysis through specialized agents.

 ### Features
-- **Face Recognition Agent**: Identifies and matches faces in images and videos, useful for security systems, photo organization, and identity verification.
+- **Face Recognition Agent**
+   * Identifies and matches faces across images and videos
+   * Applicable in security systems, photo organization, and identity verification
+   * Supports intelligent face matching and recognition

+- **Video Processing Agent**
+   * Automated video editing capabilities
+   * Highlight creation and scene trimming
-- **Video Processing Agent**: Automates video editing, including highlight creation, scene trimming, and video compilation based on user specifications.
+   * Intelligent video clip compilation based on user specifications
+   * Automatic unnecessary footage removal
 - **Streamlit App**: Provides a user-friendly interface for interaction and visualization.

 ## Installation